covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

 1. In the Project tool window, right-click app, select New ==> Activity ==> Blank Activity, name it 'NoteEditingActivity'.
 2. Create another new FullscreenActivity and name it 'DispalyActivity'.
 3. Open activity_display.xml, you'll see the root tag is **FrameLayout**.
-The FrameLayout is a placeholder on screen that you can use to display a single view.
+The FrameLayout is a placeholder on the screen that you can use to display a single view.
 Views that you add to a FrameLayout are always anchored to the top left of the layout.
 4. Open content_main.xml (or activity_main.xml if you don't have content_main.xml), replace its content with the following:

     ```xml